wilfredinni/pysheetComments/2018-august/python-follow-read-and-ask/python-follow-read-and-ask.md

 - [The Invent with Python Blog](https://inventwithpython.com/blog/)
 > Learning to program makes you a smarter and more capable human being.
 Computers are not only the most common tool we encounter in our day-to-day lives, but also the most powerful.
 Even if your plans don't include becoming a software engineer writing code for the next Mars mission, you can find value in learning to code.

+- [OVERIQ](https://overiq.com/blog/) ([Here](https://overiq.com/), you can also find coruses on Python, Django, Flask, SQLAlchemy and C)
+> I'm a simple coder who have a knack with computer languages.
+My aim is to educate every one with the best of the language knowledge which is not easily available anywhere else in the Internet world.

 - [The Mouse vs the Python](https://www.blog.pythonlibrary.org/)
 > My name is Mike Driscoll.
 I am a computer programmer by trade and use Python almost exclusively to make my living.